ageapps/k8s-storage-buckets/README.md

 ```

 ### Authenticate providing Google GKE cluster scope
 Another way to authenticate is [providing your GKE cluster the OAuth scope] ``storage-rw`` (Cloud Storage read/write).
-Automatically, all VMs created will have access to your buckets.It should look like this:
+Automatically, all VMs created (your cluster nodes) will have authenticated access to your buckets.
+It should look like this:
 ```
 gcloud container clusters create your-cluster --scopes=https://www.googleapis.com/auth/devstorage.read_write
 ```